Real Estate Appraisals: A Primer

 So, what party is responsible for making sure the real estate is worth the amount being paid?
 This is where you meet the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Greater Orlando Appraisal Assoc., Inc. will ensure, you as an interested party, are informed.

-The inspection is where an appraisal starts
+The inspection is where an appraisal begins

-Following the inspection, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-At the end of the day, an appraiser from Greater Orlando Appraisal Assoc., Inc. will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Greater Orlando Appraisal Assoc., Inc. will help you get the most fair and balanced property value, so you can make profitable real estate decisions.